chromium/chromium/base/allocator/partition_allocator/PartitionAlloc.md

 memory cost of partitions is minimal, but the implicit cost resulting from fragmentation is not to be underestimated.

 Each partition holds multiple buckets.
-A *bucket* is a series of regions in a partition that contains similar-sized objects, e.g. one bucket holds sizes (240,&nbsp;256], another (256,&nbsp;288], and so on.
-Bucket sizes are geometrically-spaced, and go all the way up to `kMaxBucketed=960KiB` (so called *normal buckets*).
-There are 8 buckets between each power of two.
-Note that buckets that aren't a multiple of `base::kAlignment` can't be used.
+A *bucket* is a collection of regions in a partition that contains similar-sized objects, e.g. one bucket holds sizes (224,&nbsp;256], another (256,&nbsp;320], and so on.
+Bucket sizes are geometrically-spaced, and go all the way up to `kMaxBucketed`, which is a tad under 1MiB (so called *normal buckets*).
+There are tens of buckets, 4 between each power of two (except for lower sizes where buckets that aren't a multiple of `base::kAlignment` simply don't exist).

 Larger allocations (&gt;`kMaxBucketed`) are realized by direct memory mapping (*direct map*).